BDC Hamburger Icon

 What is a break-even analysis?

-A break-even analysis is a financial tool that helps you determine at which stage your company, service or product will be profitable.
-It is a financial calculation used to determine the number of products or services a company must sell to cover its expenses, especially the fixed costs.
+A break-even analysis is a financial tool that helps determine when your company, service or product will be profitable.
+This calculation determines the number of products or services a company must sell to cover its expenses, especially fixed costs.

 Here’s an example of the elements that go into a break-even analysis:

-• Fixed costs: These are the costs that stay the same no matter how much the business sells, also referred to as overhead costs.
-They include utilities, bills, salaries and wages, rent, and insurance.
+• Fixed costs: Fixed costs, also called overhead costs, are the expenses that stay the same no matter how much the business sells.
+They include utilities, bills, salaries and wages, rent and insurance.

 • Variable costs: Variable costs are based on a business’s sales.
 They can include additional labor from independent contractors, materials and payment processing fees.

-• Average price: This is the average amount you will charge for your products and services.
+• Average price: This is the average amount you charge for your products and services.

-Taken together, these elements create a formula known as the break-even point formula.
-It is a relatively simple calculation, but it is critical in planning for profitability.
+Taken together, these elements create a formula known as the break-even-point formula.
+This relatively simple calculation is essential for planning for profitability.

 Fixed Costs / (Average Price – Variable Cost) = Break-Even Point

-The term “break-even” refers to a situation where you are neither making nor losing money, but all of your costs have been covered.
+The term “break-even” refers to a situation in which you are neither making nor losing money but all of your costs have been covered.
 With a break-even analysis, you can determine when your company will generate enough revenue to cover its expenses and earn a profit.
 The same holds true for a particular product or service.
 This data is often used for financial projections.

 Examples of break-even analysis